 We recommend you start preparing for your new life now.
-Save every dollar you can for gynecomastia surgery in the future, we have some tips for you here.
+Save every dollar you can for gynecomastia surgery in the future.
 We also urge you to seek support from an adult you can trust—a counselor, teacher, coach or friend.
 It can make all the difference to have someone on your side.

 In some cases, parents are sympathetic about their son’s condition, but unable to fund surgery.
 Some realize their son is suffering but have other priorities for a tight budget.
 If you are firm in your resolve to have the procedure, start saving money.
 Your parents may be impressed by your determination and find some ways to help.

 As you make progress, we would welcome you in for an appointment.
 We see many teens with gynecomastia in their preparation phase, and who knows?
 When you bring your parents in to see us, the additional education and reassurance about the procedure they receive may help them get on board.

 Think your parents will not understand what you’re going through?
 That there’s no way they will support you to have man boob surgery?
 Read this quote by a young guy:

 I thought she’d laugh, but I forced myself to tell her, all I can say is, whatever your parents are like, TELL THEM.

 Start getting ready now.
 Join gynecomastia.org and browse the forums—you’ll find many others with experiences similar to yours.
 Read through the section on teen man boobs on this website, and the many blog posts we’ve published on the subject.
 Print out some articles and leave them on the kitchen table.
 Write your parents a letter if that’s easiest.
 Realize that talking to them may very well be the hardest part of your journey, and it’s a key first step.
 TELL THEM!